DiGa66/terraform-provider-croccloud/website/docs/r/vpc_dhcp_options.md

 layout: "aws"
 page_title: "aws_vpc_dhcp_options"
 description: |-
-  Provides a VPC DHCP Options resource.
+  Manages a DHCP Options for a VPC.
 ---

 # Resource: aws_vpc_dhcp_options

-Provides a VPC DHCP options resource.
+Manages a DHCP Options for a VPC.
 For more information, see the documentation on [DHCP options][dhcp-options].

 ## Example Usage